MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-preview.md

     > [!TIP]
     > If you add a SharePoint path for "Shared Documents":
     >
-     >- Specify "Shared Documents" in the path when you want to scan all documents and all folders from Shared Documents.
+     >- Specify **Shared Documents** in the path when you want to scan all documents and all folders from Shared Documents.
 For example: `http://sp2013/Shared Documents`
      >
-     >- Specify "Documents" in the path when you want to scan all documents and all folders from a subfolder under Shared Documents.
+     >- Specify **Documents** in the path when you want to scan all documents and all folders from a subfolder under Shared Documents.
 For example: `http://sp2013/Documents/Sales Reports`

     For the remaining settings on this blade, do not change them for this initial configuration, but keep them as **Profile default**.
 This means that the data repository inherits the settings from the scanner profile.